Barenya255/DLAssignment2/README.md

 - user neeeds to make sure that all dependent and imported libraries are installed in the environment
 - colab does not provide wandb by default and hence a pip install is necessary.

+# Train.py has both codes for PARTA and PARTB

 # TO RUN TRAIN.PY

 - train.py has the command Line arguments version of the code.
 Running it with appropriate parameters will result in training the network from scratch, from a pretrained model, or from a model entirely trained that needs to be loaded.